Manafort's Lawyers Accidentally Reveal He Lied To Mueller About Kremlin-Linked Offer

 When Paul Manafort's lawyers submitted their latest pleading in federal court, they *tried* to redact some portions.
 They failed.
 You can copy the text right from underneath the black boxes. *facepalm* https://t.co/2gvYqsmE0i— David Martosko (@dmartosko) January 8, 2019

-In the filing, Manafort's lawyers also revealed that he was suffering from depression and anxiety and is at times confined to a wheelchair because of gout.
+In the filing, Manafort's lawyers also revealed that he was suffering from depression and anxiety due to him being in solitary confinement, and is at times confined to a wheelchair because of gout.
 The filing also contained their response to allegations that Manafort lied to the special counsel, with his lawyers arguing that Manafort's "lies" were really just cases of mistaken or muddled memory.